flywheel-apps/GRP-7-custom-curation/README.md

 ### Generalized Custom Curation Gear
-There are a lot of cases where specific logic must be used to curate a givent project.
+There are a lot of cases where specific logic must be used to curate a given project.
 This custom curation gear is able to take an implementation of the Curator Class and execute it on a project, walking down the hierarchy through project, subject, session, acquisition, and file containers.

 ## The Curator Class
 ### Curate Methods
 In order to implement the Curator Class, a curate method for each container type (excluding groups and collections) must be defined.
 For each container, the method is called `curate_<container_type>`.
 The method takes the container as an input.

 For example, for the project container the curation method is defined as:
 ``` python
 curate_project(self, project)
 ```